What should you do if you see beehives in or around your home?

 6. Remove all traces of the hive and repair any damage.

-If you’ve had beehives taken out of your home or attic, be sure to clean up behind them.
+Are you wondering what to do if bees are in your walls or other parts of your home like your attic?
+Be sure to clean up behind them.
 Bees in walls or cavities often leave behind honey and other residues that could attract animals and certain insects.
 To prevent a larger problem, be sure to get rid of any leftover honeycomb, repair damaged walls and seal the entry points bees used to get into your home.